-The U.S. Green Building Council is a non-profit organization devoted to shifting the building industry towards sustainability, targeting how buildings are designed, built and operated.
+The USGBC is a non-profit organization devoted to shifting the building industry towards sustainability, targeting how buildings are designed, built, and operated.
 USGBC established the first standards for the LEED Green Building rating system in 2000, creating a framework for assessing building performance and meeting sustainability goals.
-LEED standards are currently available or under development for commercial buildings, homes and neighborhood developments.
+LEED standards are currently available or under development for commercial buildings, homes, and neighborhood developments.

-The New Construction and Major Renovation LEED Standard v2009 measures buildings for energy use, electricity consumption, water use, waste recycling and use of renewable materials, among other things.
+The New Construction and Major Renovation LEED Standard v2009 measures buildings for energy use, electricity consumption, water use, waste recycling, and use of renewable materials (among other things).
 Buildings are ranked as the following depending on the number of points awarded:

 40 to 49 points